Deploying TensorFlow Lite on Android Devices

 1. Loading the Model: The interpreter must load a machine learning model previously converted into the TensorFlow Lite format (.tflite).
 This model contains the architecture, weights, and necessary metadata for running predictions.

-2. Configuring the Interpreter: During initialization, you can configure various settings of the interpreter.
+2. Configuring the Interpreter: During initialization, you can configure various interpreter settings.
 This includes:

 • Memory Allocation: Deciding how much memory the interpreter will use for its operations.